 - The average cost per hire is $4,129.

 Hiring Statistics for 2021 — The Latest Data

 A job applicant can get demoralized if they don’t get invited for an interview.
 However, many factors can influence recruiters’ decisions, such as a chaotic resume or better applicants.
 Take a look at the following statistics to know more about job interviews and their processes.

 1. The top recruiting priority for 52% of organizations is improving the quality of hire.

 Employers have implemented new hiring strategies in 2021.
 Recruiting statistics from a survey conducted by Jobvite show that the coronavirus pandemic has made 61% of recruiters change their recruiting priorities.
 The quality of hire has become the most important recruiting priority.

 2. Hiring employees with more soft skills could increase revenue by over $90,000.

 Soft skills, such as empathy, mindfulness, emotional intelligence, adaptability, and resilience, have become more important because more job activities become automated.
 Self-motivated and ethical employees are what recruiters will look for in the future.

 3. Well-prepared applicants have between 6 to 12 interviews before getting a job.

-The average number of interviews before getting a job is from 6 to 12.
-Approximately two to four employers interview one applicant, so an applicant has around three interviews with one employer.
+The average number of interviews per job is from 6 to 12.
+Approximately two to four employers interview one applicant, which means that an applicant has around three interviews with one employer.